 It's better to take action to make the world a safer place than to wish for it.
 As a result, we must do our part to reduce soil pollution and make the planet a better and safer place to live.

 It is a well-known fact that the soil is important for us in every way; we depend on it for food, and it provides grazing fields for animals.
 It is the substratum of every monument that humanity has ever built.
-Although, because of some of our actions, this important resource of ours is getting polluted, which is harmful not only for us but will also affect other lifeforms.
+Although, because of some of our actions, this important resource of ours is getting polluted, which is harmful not only for us but also affects other lifeforms.

 Soil is essential for healthy plant growth, human nutrition, and water filtration.
 A landscape supported by healthy soil is more resistant to the effects of drought, flood, or fire.
-Soil stores more carbon than all of the world's forests combined, and soil helps to regulate global climate.
+Soil stores more carbon than all of the world's forests combined, and soil helps to regulate the global climate.
 We cannot survive without healthy soils.

 Soil pollution is the process by which toxic chemicals and other pollutants contaminate the soil in high concentrations, affecting the ecosystem.
 The soil's top layer is disturbed by metals, ions, salts, and organic compounds created by microbial activity and organism decomposition.
 This slowly seeps into groundwater and then into bodies of water.
 Pesticides and insecticides used on crops, as well as large-scale radioactive production by humans, pollute the soil.

 Humans and other living things are extremely vulnerable to the health effects of soil pollution.
 When we consume food that was grown in contaminated soil, the crop absorbs the chemicals, which are then ingested by us and can have a serious negative impact on our health.
-Because of soil pollution, crops can no longer be grown on the soil because it is no longer useful.
+Because of soil pollution, crops can no longer be grown on the soil, as it is no longer useful.
 The plants and animals that inhabit natural water bodies suffer significant harm when soil-derived water seeps through the surface and enters them.
 It can also be responsible for causing soil erosion.
 Dirty soil contributes to the worsening of acid rain.

 The most crucial action we can take is to stop using pesticides and herbicides in favour of compost and organic fertilisers, refrain from throwing trash or hazardous materials in parks, and use fewer chemical fertilisers.
 Plastic products should be banned, and anyone found in violation must pay a hefty fine.
 Before disseminating chemicals into the environment, industries must refine their releases.
 In order to improve soil quality and stop soil erosion, reforestation is a useful strategy.
 In order to accomplish that, we must plant as many trees as we can.